TactWareInc/KWire/README.md

 ```

 Notes:
-- local.properties should be excluded from version control (it is commonly ignored by default; ensure your VCS ignores it).
+- `local.properties` should be excluded from version control (it is commonly ignored by default; ensure your VCS ignores it).
-- These values are used only for the modules published to Maven Central: core, ktor-integration-client, ktor-integration-server.
+- These values are used only for the modules published to Maven Central: `core`, `ktor-integration-client`, `ktor-integration-server`.
-- Environment variable fallbacks are still supported: OSSRH_USERNAME, OSSRH_PASSWORD, SIGNING_KEY, SIGNING_PASSWORD.
+- Environment variable fallbacks are still supported: `OSSRH_USERNAME`, `OSSRH_PASSWORD`, `SIGNING_KEY`, `SIGNING_PASSWORD`.